Wilson Bugembe

-Wilson Bugembe is a Ugandan gospel musician and pastor at "Light the World Ministries" in Nansana Wakiso District, Uganda.
+Wilson Bugembe is a Ugandan pastor and gospel singer.
+He is the founder and senior pastor of Worship House, a mega church located in Nansana, Wakiso District, Uganda.

 Early life and education

-Bugembe was born in 1984 Masaka to Mr and Mrs Kirabira.
-Bugembe was orphaned at an early age that saw him live part of his life on the streets.
-But he was able to attend school up to university where he studied for only one semester and dropped out.
+Wilson Bugembe was born on August 8, 1984, in Masaka district, to Mr. and Mrs. Kirabira.
+He was orphaned at an early age, which saw him live part of his life on the streets.
+But he was able to attend school up to university, where he studied for only one semester and dropped out.

 Music

 Bugembe started singing professionally when he was 19 years old.
 He release his first album "Yellow".
 His break through song was "Njagala Kumanya" which received airplay on top Radio and Television stations in Uganda.
 He has since had hit songs like "Komawo eka", "Bilibabitya", "Kani", "Bamuyita Yesu", "Yellow", "Lengera Embaata", "Komawo Eka", "Munaabe" and "Ani".
 He has worked with Sylver Kyagulanyi Icha Kavons and Isaiah Katumwa.
 He has released a number of albums like "Kani", "Ani", "Lengera Embaata", "Biribabitya" and "Ningirira".